Published 6 November 2025

 How Scopecreeper helps

 Scopecreeper is built around these principles.
 Good consulting governance shouldn't require a new team or a heavy implementation.
 It should emerge from data you already have, surfaced intelligently.
+Upload invoices and statements of work, and we automatically build engagement profiles, track spend against milestones, flag anomalies, and surface supplier performance patterns over time.

 The result: governance that works in the background, surfacing what you need without creating work you don't.